PART ONE: THE CHILD

 The second knight laughed.
 It was a wet, phlegmatic sound that made Petro's skin crawl.
 "If the priest don't want her, then I'll keep her for meself."

 The words hit Petro like a physical blow.
-He knew what the man meant.
-Even at his age, living on the streets, he knew.
+Even at his age, living on the streets, he understood what the man meant.
 He'd seen the way men looked at women in the taverns.
 He'd heard the stories about what happened to girls who wandered too far from home after dark.

 Suzanne clutched Petro's arm, her face white with terror.
-Her emerald eyes were huge, her whole body trembling.
+Those vivid green eyes huge, her whole body trembling.

 The second knight stepped forward and grabbed her around the waist.
 She screamed as he jerked her away, her fingers raking down Petro's arm.